 Warning: The last three "sq" recipes in the list above are really the "ql", quicklook, recipes.
-This a newly discovered bug (circa Dec 2021).
+This a known bug (circa April 2023).
 The NIRI quicklook recipes are identical to the science recipes and are just "Python-imported" from the science module, and that import trips the current implementation of showrecipes.